 Personally, we're obsessed with the calming sensation this tonic from holistic esthetician Tammy Fender drenches our skin with.
 Though it features Roman chamomile, German and Cape varieties may also be beneficial when treating rosacea!

 A well-known antioxidant and astringent, geranium oil may help soothe inflammation, expedite wound-healing, and diminish bacterial overgrowth of the skin—all important skin perks when considering a more holistic treatment of rosacea.

-"Gentle and known for its balancing properties, geranium is great to add to a bath for helping to soothe and balance inflamed skin along with a coconut milk or oat milk bath," says Vitruvi co-founder Sara Panton.
+"Gentle and known for its balancing properties, geranium is great to add to a bath for helping to soothe and balance inflamed skin along with a coconut milk or oat milk bath," says Sara Panton, co-founder of the brand Vitruvi.
 Additionally, Andrea Lopez, esthetician and founder of Bonum Vitae, confirms geranium as a known antidote when it comes to redness and irritation.

 The same study also reported lesser-known essential oil cypress as a possible soothing solution for rosacea, in addition to being a holistic godsend for rashes, acne, blocked pores, and wounds.
+"Puffiness is another common symptom of rosacea, which is why someone can opt for cypress oil," adds Frieling.
 Gentle and infused with plenty of other hydrating fares, we like this soothing nectar from Ere Perez which features antioxidants and omegas aplenty.